awsdocs/aws-glue-developer-guide/doc_source/monitoring-awsglue-with-cloudwatch-metrics.md

 |  `JobRunId`  |  This dimension filters for metrics of a specific AWS Glue job run by a JobRun ID, or `ALL`\.  |
 |  `Type`  |  This dimension filters for metrics by either `count` \(an aggregate number\) or `gauge` \(a value at a point in time\)\.  |

-For more information, see the [CloudWatch User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/)\.
+For more information, see the [Amazon CloudWatch User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/)\.